SoklyHour/miniproject4SoklyHour/README.md

 **SQLite Database**: The application uses a SQLite database to store user information and recipe records, ensuring efficient data management.
 The database includes tables for user data and recipes, linked via foreign keys.

-**Multi-page Application**: The app consists of at least five pages, including the home page, login page, registration page, recipe creation page, and an about page.
+**Multi-page Application**: The app consists of at least five pages, including the home page, login page, logout page, registration page, recipe creation page, and an about page.

 ## Getting Started